cp4r3z/adventofcode-2023/README.md

 ## Day 17
 Implemented A* algorithm to pathfind through a multi-dimensional grid.
 This was extremely slow for the real input.

+## Day 18
+Part 1 can be solved by flooding the interior of a 2D Grid.
+Part 2 is more difficult.
+Modeled the trench as a rectilinear polygon defined by a linked list of points.
+Used a generator function to define the iterator for the list, and then did a *very* simplified shoelace algorithm to get the area.
+The real shoelace algorithm involves matrix determinants and might be fun to revisit.

 # Setup

 ## Building